erdum/php-weekend/README.md

 # PHP-Weekend

-A simple minimal set of functions provide you the ability to build API & web application with no setup time
+A simple minimal set of functions provide you the ability to build API & web application with no setup time <br>
 <img src="https://i.imgur.com/pLikazr.png" width="700" height="400" />

 ## Table of Contents